Explore our programs — offering exceptional academic preparation, opportunities for growth, and the tools to make an impact.

 Access the premiere education subject library for Harvard University.

 Access the Office of Student Affairs, the Office of the Registrar, Career Services, and other key resources.

 Explore opportunities to grow, build connections, and create change.

 Groups of 10+: 25% off final invoice.
 Contact us for your discount code.

 How should a principal decide whether to change the mathematics curriculum used in his school?
 How should a superintendent decide whether to expand her district's investment in early childhood programming?
 How should a teacher decide the best way to differentiate instruction in their classroom?

-The dilemmas we face as education professionals require us to make sense of, evaluate, and prioritize different kinds of evidence from varied sources.
-Yet many of us do not have the formal training to assess the quality of evidence or to collect our own evidence about the work we do.
-This means that we may miss out on strategies that work, implement strategies that don’t, and fail to learn systematically from and improve our efforts over time.
+The dilemmas we face as education professionals require us to evaluate and prioritize different kinds of evidence from various sources.
+Yet, many of us do not have the formal training needed to collect or assess the quality of evidence.
+This means we may miss out on strategies that work, implement strategies that don’t or fail to systematically learn and improve our efforts over time.

 Adapted from the HGSE EdM foundational course designed by Carrie Conaway and James Kim, Using Evidence in Practice is designed to help you evaluate the many forms of evidence you will encounter and learn how to use evidence as part of your strategy for designing and improving education systems.

-Using Evidence in Practice is a six-week online workshop in which you’ll gain a deeper understanding of the utility of evidence in education, explore strategies to effectively use evidence, and begin the process of implementing a learning agenda in your program, school, or district.
+Using Evidence in Practice is a six-week online workshop in which you’ll gain a deeper understanding of the utility of evidence in education, explore strategies to effectively use evidence, and begin implementing a learning agenda in your program, school, or district.